drago0808/drago0808.github.io/README.md

 # Portfolio for Carter Vonderahe

 Welcome to my project portfolio.
-Below are selected analytics and statistical modeling projects.
+Below are selected data analytics and statistical modeling projects from my academic career.

 ### 📊 Projects